Jethet/wiki-hh/Various/terminal.md

 NB: `rm *` will remove all files
-Remove files with a specific pattern: never put a space after *
+Remove files with a specific pattern: never put a space after *, always immediately put pattern after *.